 WinZip® provides several methods for compressing the files that you add to a Zip file.
 In making a choice of compression methods, there are several things to consider, including the type of data you are compressing, your plans for later unzipping the data, and the amount of time you are willing to wait while your data is being compressed.

 In the WinZip Ribbon Interface, you will need to select the appropriate compression method to use prior to beginning the zipping process.

-Setting the compression method is accomplished on the Settings tab of the WinZip Ribbon.
+Setting the compression method is accomplished on the Zip tab of the WinZip ribbon.
 Set the appropriate compression method in the .Zip and .Zipx fields to use when creating .zip or .zipx files, respectively.

 For more detailed information on each of the compression methods, see the Additional information on specific compression methods section below.